-This grant program seeks to support pairs of faculty members from the same major program to examine their own courses and how they fit into the larger curriculum in supporting student growth in program learning outcomes.
+This grant program seeks to support pairs of faculty from the same major program to examine their own courses and how they fit into the larger curriculum in supporting student growth in program learning outcomes.
 Using the principles of backward design, we will help faculty examine their own courses as well as their program's curriculum (including the deployment of high impact practices (HIPs)) to help improve student learning.

 We seek at least one team from each college to build a collaborative, supportive group focused on cross-disciplinary dialogue, structured learning activities, and reflection.
 The goal of the project will be for each team to use student learning outcomes to create assessments that measure these outcomes and course activities that support students in achieving these outcomes.
-Faculty will work to revise existing assignments or create new assignments and syllabithat deepen students' ability to meet program learning outcomes or proficiency with crosscutting liberal arts skills such as written and oral communication, critical thinking, teamwork/collaboration, intercultural knowledge & competence, and quantitative literacy.
-Special consideration will be given to those project proposals that seek to incorporate design elements promoting equity in the curricula and/or instruction.
+Faculty will work to revise existing assignments or create new ones that deepen students' ability to meet program learning outcomes or proficiency with crosscutting liberal arts skills such as written and oral communication, critical thinking, teamwork/collaboration, intercultural knowledge & competence, and quantitative literacy.
+Special consideration will be given to those project proposals that seek to incorporate design elements promoting equity in the curriculum and/or instruction.

-Faculty participants in this project will be expected to attend a two-day workshop on January 10-11, 2023 in which strategies for backward design and curriculum mapping will be presented and discussed.
+Faculty participants in this project will be expected to attend a two-day workshop on January 9-10, 2024 in which strategies for backward design and curriculum mapping will be presented and discussed.
 Dr. Lisa Zawilinski, Executive Director of the Center for Teaching Excellence & Innovation, will lead this workshop.
 She will provide a framework for course and program analysis, instructional design and assessment principles, curriculum mapping and specific guidance on the participants' projects.
+In addition to this workshop, late in the fall semester, each group will have a 30 min meeting with the project leads to discuss their group's project plan and receive feedback on the project proposal.
 In the spring semester, faculty participants will collaborate during monthly learning community (LC) meetings to share ideas, discuss resources, and brainstorm solutions to problems.

-Each participant will be awarded \$1,250 for attending the January workshop, fully participating in LC meetings during the spring semester, serving as a resource for departmental colleagues, and submitting assessment data at the end of the project.
-Moreover, fellows will be invited to share their work with department, school/college, and university colleagues at venues such as college meetings, CTEI Learn@Lunch workshops, and/or the annual Curriculum Festival.
+Each participant will be awarded \$1250 for attending the fall meeting, January workshop, fully participating in LC meetings during the spring semester, serving as a resource for departmental colleagues, and submitting assessment data at the end of the project.
+Moreover, fellows will be invited to share their work with department, school/college, and university colleagues at venues such as college meetings, CTEI Learn@Lunch workshops, and/or the annual Teaching and Learning Collaborative.